brakmic/BackbonePlayground/README.md

 #### Backbone.Radio

-The upcoming release 3 of MarionetteJS will replace Backbone.Wreqr with Backbone.Radio.
+In the upcoming release 3 of MarionetteJS _Backbone.Wreqr_ will be replaced by _Backbone.Radio_.
 There's also a [shim](https://gist.github.com/jmeas/7992474cdb1c5672d88b) for the version 2.1 which is included in this Playground.
 Here's an example on how to use Backbone.Radio

 ![Backbone.Radio Console](http://s86.imgup.net/backbone_r42e4.png "Backbone.Radio Console")